pkarsy/AutomaticSchoolBellTimer/README.md

 backlog topic school; setoption132 1; SetOption103 1; MqttHost mqtt.hostname.io; MqttPort 8883 ; MqttUser myusername ; MqttPassword mypassword;
 ```

-The module will again restart and this time you should see the module connecting and sending status messages to the server.
+The module will again restart and this time you should see the module connecting and sending status messages to the MQTT server.

 | publish topic | payload       | action | response topic |
 | ------------- | ------------- | ----- | ------- |